 10 Reasons Why Service-Learning Strengthens Inclusive EducationMarch 22, 2016

-Today’s post on differentiated instruction is part of our Fair is Not Always Equal…Now What? blog series.
+Today’s post is part of our Fair is Not Always Equal…Now What? blog series.
 Stay tuned for more posts that show you how to teach and reach every learner in your classroom!

 Science.
 Grow a garden of vegetables and donate them to a local food bank.

 Art.
 Design a logo for a community organization.

 English.
 Write and distribute brochures for parents on the importance of library cards and family library visits.

 Social studies.
 Make and sell a calendar of local historic sites and donate the proceeds to your community’s historical society.

 If you’re interested in exploring service-learning, here’s a look at 10 ways this teaching technique promotes inclusive education and benefits every student in your classroom.
 (These are from Pamela Gent’s Great Ideas: Using Service-Learning and Differentiated Instruction to Help Your Students Succeed.*)

 Service-learning helps students with and without disabilities:

 - Access the general curriculum.
 Service-learning motivates and engages all students—which helps lead to higher academic achievement for students with and without disabilities.
 Studies show positive academic effects of service-learning: higher grades, improved test scores.
 (Bonus: when students are involved in a fun project that helps others, learning doesn’t feel like work.)